 The Hong Kong’s government’s communications response to the Occupy Central protests met with a chorus of disapproval at a recent PR event I attended here in the SAR.
-According to the panelists, the authorities were unprepared, have had little concrete to say and appear woefully of touch.
+According to the panelists, the authorities were unprepared, have had little concrete to say and appear woefully out of touch.
 There’s much in this.
 However, it is equally fair to say they have been dealing with an extremely difficult situation and that there are some things they have done reasonably well.

 In note form, here’s my take on the HK government’s performance, focusing on its words rather than its actions:

 - Highly emotional, polarized and volatile political environment